B2B to B2C

 The landscape of retail has shifted.
 Retailers used to decide the market rules and customers adapted.
-In the age of customer-centric multi-channel retail, customers decide the rules and retailers try to catch up.
+In the age of customer-centric omni-channel retail, customers decide the rules and retailers try to catch up.

 This new world affords many opportunities for brands, distributors, wholesalers, franchisors and predominantly concession-based department stores to shift from a B2B model to a B2C model and place the customer at the centre of every decision made, transforming into retailers themselves.